Stephen Mulhern: Magic

 After leaving school, he created a magic show under the title Stephen's Mega Mad Magic Show.
 Turned down at age 18 by Michael Barrymore for My Kind of People, he won another television talent show called The Big Big Talent Show which was hosted by Jonathan Ross, and as a result, in 1997 was invited to take part in the Royal Variety Performance at the Victoria Palace Theatre.

 Mulhern has appeared on the Disney Channel and then on CITV alongside Holly Willoughby on Saturday Showdown.
 His television credits since have included The Quick Trick Show and more recently Tricky TV.
 In 2005, Mulhern created and presented the Channel 4 magic show Freaky.
 In 2006, he performed a magic routine in an episode of The Slammer and came in second place.
-The dance group Flawless, who went on to perform on Britain's Got Talent (a spin-off show which Mulhern presents), came first.
+The dance group Flawless, who went on to perform on Britain's Got Talent, came first.
 Mulhern's 2010 entertainment show Magic Numbers featured magic and illusions during the phone-in process.